 - When a new agent policy is created, the Fleet UI saves the policy to a Fleet index in Elasticsearch.

 - To enroll in the policy, Elastic Agents send a request to Fleet Server, using the enrollment key generated for authentication.

-- Fleet Server receives the request and gets the agent policy from Elasticsearch, then ships the policy to all Elastic Agents enrolled in that policy.
+- Fleet Server monitors Fleet indices, picks up the new agent policy from Elasticsearch, then ships the policy to all Elastic Agents enrolled in that policy.
 Fleet Server may also write updated policies to the Fleet index to manage coordination between agents.

 - Elastic Agent uses configuration information in the policy to collect and send data to Elasticsearch.

-- Elastic Agent checks into Fleet Server for updates, maintaining an open connection.
+- Elastic Agent checks in with Fleet Server for updates, maintaining an open connection.